apacheignite/documentation/odbc-driver/getting-started-18.md

 Once the build process is over, you can find `odbc.dll` in `%IGNITE_HOME%\platforms\cpp\project\vs\x64\Release`.

 ## Building on Linux
-On a Linux-based operating system, you will have to install an ODBC Driver Manager of your choice to be able to build and use the Ignite ODBC Driver.
+On a Linux-based operating system, you will need to install an ODBC Driver Manager of your choice to be able to build and use the Ignite ODBC Driver.
 The Apache Ignite ODBC Driver has been tested with [UnixODBC](http://www.unixodbc.org).

 Additionally, you will need `GCC`, `G++`, and `Make` to build the driver and its dependencies.